 - contact person’s name, email address, and phone number

-- name and contact information for a college or university official who can confirm your status as a formal group, club, or organization eligible to receive the $5,000 Sillerman Prize.
+- name and contact information for a college or university official who can confirm your status as a formal group, club, or organization eligible to receive the $10,000 Sillerman Prize.
 To be eligible the person must sign their own name.

-2. A 3-5 page essay containing the following elements.
+2. A three page essay containing the following elements.
 Please provide a header for each section:

-- motivation for promoting philanthropic practice and awareness on your campus (How does giving relate to your mission or purpose?)
+- How does giving of financial resources relate to your mission or purpose?)

 - strategy and activities (How do your promote philanthropic practice and awareness on your campus?)

-- sustainability plan (How will you keep students engaged and continue funding your activities over time and after the current leadership graduates?)
+- Sustainability plan (How will you keep students engaged and continue funding your activities over time and after the current leadership graduates?)

-- lessons learned (What have you learned that will help you increase your effectiveness in the future or help other organizations adopt this activity on their campuses?)
+- Lessons learned (What have you learned that will help to increase effectiveness in the future or help other campus organizations adopt this activity on their campuses?

-In a 3-minute video, please tell us your story.
+3. A 3-minute video that tells us your story.
 Your video should reflect the personality and passion of your group, club, or organization.
 This video MUST be created for Generous U; however, you are welcome to submit a supplemental professionally made video along with your application.
 Please tell us: